 Minwax Water Based Polycrylic

 Step 1.
-Dismantle table and haul outside
+Dismantle table and haul outside.

-Pretty self explanatory!
+Taking the table apart may be time intensive but if you’re able to DIY this project in warmer weather it’s essential!
 Luckily for us the weather was perfect since we needed outside space to sand the table down to bare wood.

-Step 2: Remove finish
+Step 2: Remove finish from old table.

 The first step was to use a grinder to remove as much of the finish as possible without damaging the wood.
 This tool has a 60-grit pad on it; that’s basically gravel glued to a circular disk!
 It makes quick work of anything, but you do have to be careful not to go too deep.

 Perhaps the biggest danger in a project like this is hitting the wall and getting sick of sanding.
 But once you make that first pass, you’re committed.
-This big flat surface wasn’t too bad, but the story changed when we moved down to the base.
+This larger flat surface wasn’t too bad, but the story changed when we moved down to the base.

 With no other choice, we flipped the base on top of the over-turned top to use as a workspace and started over.
 This was MUCH more tedious and difficult since we had curves, crevices, and sharp stops.